Insight - U.S. media CEOs are top paid even in year when stock prices lagged

 BOSTON Investors in some top U.S. media companies have had a rough ride as their shares have lagged the rest of the market.
 You just wouldn’t know it if you looked at the bank accounts of their top executives.

-The CEOs of 11 major media companies were given median compensation of $32.9 million (21 million pounds) for 2014, much higher than any other industry group in the Standard & Poor's 500 index, according to regulatory filings posted in the first four months of this year and analysed by executive pay consulting firm Farient Advisors for Reuters.
+The CEOs of 11 major media companies were given median compensation of $32.9 million for 2014, much higher than any other industry group in the Standard & Poor's 500 index, according to regulatory filings posted in the first four months of this year and analyzed by executive pay consulting firm Farient Advisors for Reuters.
 Food & staples retailers came in a distant second at $24.5 million.

 It is set to be the seventh successive year media industry executives come out on top – figures before 2008 are not comparable because of the way pensions and stock options are disclosed.